Hokokuji Temple in Kamakura

 Kamakura Hase no Akari (19th to 25th)

 Eight temples and shrines (incl.
-Kotoku-in) will get illuminated at night.
+Kotoku-in) will be illuminated at night.

 September